inventaire/inventaire-wiki/Home.md

 <!-- LANG:EN, title="Home" -->

+/!\ This wiki is currently being moved to a Mediawiki, please do not update this wiki anymore before it has migrated, has changes will not be taken into account anymore.

 Welcome to [inventaire.io](https://inventaire.io) [wiki](https://en.wikipedia.org/wiki/Wiki). **This is the space where the community shares knowledge about inventaire** : how it is run?
 How to use the tool?
 How to contribute? and more !

 ## Summary